-Within the English department, students can choose to concentrate in literature or writing.
+Within the English department, students can choose one of two concentrations: the literature concentration and the writing concentration.

 For a complete list of English courses, see the college course catalog.